Your true Icelandic winter adventure awaits you. Book your tour here!

 or similar

-On this, our final day, we will find ourselves in West Iceland – an area which Lonely Planet voted as one of the best destinations in 2016.
+On this, our final day, we will find ourselves in West Iceland – an area that Lonely Planet voted as one of the best destinations.
 Your day will begin with a short hike up to Grábrók, a volcano crater.
 There are fabulous views over the lava field and the whole area on a clear day.
 Borgarfjörður has many splendid sights, and we will focus on these today.
 We stop at Deildartunguhver hot spring, the legendary waterfall, Barnafoss (the Children´s Waterfall), and the Hraunfossar cascade, the atmospheric very low and wide falls where the water emerges, literally straight out of the lava field.

 Next on the agenda is the historic and picturesque site of Reykholt, home to Snorri Sturluson, the Icelandic historian, lawyer, politician, poet, and author of some Icelandic Sagas.
 See Snorralaug, Snorri´s pool, dabble your fingers, and feel the water temperature in the place where Snorri is likely to have bathed!
-We will drive around the scenic fjord, Hvalfjörður (Whale Fjord), on our way back to Reykjavík.
-We expect to arrive in the city around 5 – 6 pm.

 Day Highlights